Saturday, 3 May 2025

 Then, right at the end of the service, the speaker said; “I have a word here for someone: God has broken the chains that have held you stuck in place.
 Shake those chains free.
 Shake your hands and feet and let those chains fall to the floor.”
 I couldn’t help but wonder if that wasn’t for me, as I’d given a large donation and perhaps now have broken the spirit of lack that has been plaguing my life, in spite of being a diligent giver all these years.

 The Lord repay your work, and a full reward given you by the Lord God of Israel, under whose wings you have come for refuge.
-Ruth 2:12 (My bible study today.)
+Ruth 2:12 (My bible study that day.)

 Tuesday, 4 March 2025